 - 3. Select your CD-ROM device. - 4.
 Select the tracks you wish to import, using the tick boxes next to each track. - 5.
 Set the CD name (shown here as "Tutorial") using the "Set base name" button. - 6.
-Press the "Start" button to begin importing the track(s).
+Press the "Start" button to begin importing the track(s) that the CD track .
+If the sample rate of your project is not 44.1 KHz, a message will appear to inform you that the imported CD track will be sample rate converted.
 A blue bar will show the progress of the import. - 7.
-Once the import is complete, you can close this window, and your imported tracks will appear in the Clipstore (shown here highlighted).
+Once the import is complete, you can close this window, and your imported tracks will appear in the Clipstore.
 You can now use them as you would any other clip.